Questions? Call/Text: 866-630-0927

 - Meet at the Kenai flight office for check-in and trip prep

-- Fly by bush plane over stunning Alaska wilderness into bear habitat
+- Fly by bush plane over stunning Alaska wilderness into remote bear habitat

-- Land and begin your guided bear viewing experience on foot
+- Land and begin your bear viewing experience on foot

-- Walk with your bear guide through dynamic coastal terrain while observing bears in their natural environment
+- Walk through dynamic coastal terrain while observing bears in their natural environment

 - Return to Kenai after a full day in the field